-• -g GROUP, --group GROUP
+Command line: -g GROUP or --group GROUP

 Switch worker process to run as this group.

 A valid group id (as an integer) or the name of a user that can be retrieved with a call to pwd.getgrnam(value) or None to not change the worker processes group.